relector-tuxnix/meg4/docs/en/interface.md

 Game Screen
 -----------

-By default, you'll see the game screen, with your game running.
-If you press <kbd>Esc</kbd> here, then you'll switch to editor mode.
+By default, you'll see the game screen, with your game running (or the MEG-4 Floppy Drive if there's no game loaded).
+When you press <kbd>Esc</kbd> on this screen, then you'll switch to editor mode.

 Editor Screens
 --------------